Branch / Representative Office in Dubai

 UAE Commercial Company Law (13) of 1988 allows foreign companies and corporations to open Branch/Representative office to exercise their main activities in UAE.
-A branch office is permitted to exercise the activities (Licensed) of its parent entity; it empowers to undertake transactions and offer services to customers.
+A branch of a foreign company in Dubai is permitted to exercise the activities (Licensed) of its parent entity; it empowers to undertake transactions and offer services to customers.
 Representative offices are only allowed to have promotional activities supplementing the business activity of the parent company.

-Representative office cannot enter into business transactions or market products.
+Representative office in Dubai, UAE, cannot enter into business transactions or market products.
 Additional license is required in some cases for the Branch of foreign company from Ministry of Economy.

 A branch or a representative office will have to appoint a local services agent (LSA).
 The LSA must be either a UAE national or a company which is completely owned by UAE nationals.